mbarzegary/BioDeg/README.md

 ## About

 This repository contains the source code of BioDeg, a code for simulating the  biodegradation and corrosion behavior of metallic materials.
+A full release of BioDeg, including a graphical user interface (GUI), the computational core (this repository), user manual, theory guide, and preprocessor can be found and downloaded from [this repository](https://github.com/mbarzegary/BioDeg-UI).

 <img src="doc/screw_degradation.jpg" width="600" height="auto">
 <p>